microsoft/language-server-protocol/_specifications/lsp/3.17/language/documentHighlight.md

 #### <a href="#textDocument_documentHighlight" name="textDocument_documentHighlight" class="anchor">Document Highlights Request (:leftwards_arrow_with_hook:)</a>

-The document highlight request is sent from the client to the server to resolve a document highlights for a given text document position.
+The document highlight request is sent from the client to the server to resolve document highlights for a given text document position.
 For programming languages this usually highlights all references to the symbol scoped to this file.
-However we kept 'textDocument/documentHighlight' and 'textDocument/references' separate requests since the first one is allowed to be more fuzzy.
-Symbol matches usually have a `DocumentHighlightKind` of `Read` or `Write` whereas fuzzy or textual matches use `Text`as the kind.
+However, we kept 'textDocument/documentHighlight' and 'textDocument/references' separate requests since the first one is allowed to be more fuzzy.
+Symbol matches usually have a `DocumentHighlightKind` of `Read` or `Write` whereas fuzzy or textual matches use `Text` as the kind.

 _Client Capability_:
 * property name (optional): `textDocument.documentHighlight`